joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-10-15-birthday-collision.md

 ## Approximate argument

-An exact way to treat the birthday twin case is to multiply the probability that the second person doesn't collide with the first $(1-1/365),$ with the probability that the third person doesn't collide with the first two $(1-2/365)$ and so on up to the $n^\text{th}$ person.
-The resulting expression is exact and at some point falls below $50%$ giving us the answer for birthday twins.
+One way to treat the birthday twin case is to multiply the probability that the second person doesn't collide with the first $(1-1/365),$ with the probability that the third person doesn't collide with the first two $(1-2/365)$ and so on up to the $n^\text{th}$ person.
+The resulting expression is exact and at some point falls below $50\%$ giving us the answer to the classic birthday birthday collision problem.

 Each term in the product $(1-j/365)$ is approximately equal to $e^{-j/365}$ and so we can add up all the exponents $\frac{1}{365}\left(1 + 2 + \ldots + n\right) = n(n+1)/2$ and we end up with $P(\text{no collisions in }n\text{ people}) \approx e^{-n^2/(2!\cdot 365)}.$ This is nice but, but the logic doesn't easily extend to triplets and above.